Product Description

 Frequently Asked Questions

-A: The YL 065269600 measures 3.250 inches in outer diameter and 4.500 inches in width.
-It features a Durarun 95A polyurethane tread on a machined steel core and is equipped with 6203Z shielded ball bearings.
-The shielded bearing design protects against dirt and moisture ingress.
+A: The YL 065269600 features Durarun 95A polyurethane tread on a machined steel core, equipped with 6203Z shielded ball bearings for reliable performance in warehouse environments.

-A: Yes, the YL 065269600 is designed for Yale MP/MPB 040 AC electric pallet trucks.
-Confirm your model designation and serial number before ordering to ensure proper fitment with your frame and undercarriage.
+A: Yes, the YL 065269600 is designed for Yale MP 040 AC and MPB 040 AC electric pallet trucks.
+Verify your specific model designation and serial number before ordering to ensure proper fitment with your frame and undercarriage configuration.

-Q: How does the machined steel core differ from cast iron?
+Q: How does a machined steel core compare to cast iron?

-A: Machined steel cores provide higher precision concentricity and tighter dimensional tolerances than cast iron.
-This design minimizes runout and vibration during operation, resulting in smoother wheel rotation and extended bearing life under heavy continuous-duty loads.
+A: Machined steel cores provide superior precision concentricity and tighter dimensional tolerances than cast iron designs.
+This results in minimal runout, reduced vibration during operation, and smoother wheel rotation, which extends bearing life under continuous heavy-duty loads.